Tips on How to Ship a Pallet via LTL TruckPosted On 6th August 2016

 Shipment Dimensions - Measure the dimensions of the shipment, and make sure to include the extra dims of the skid!

 Get Prices - Contact your carrier, if you do not work with one specific carrier, you can use our Freight Quote Calculator to get automatic quotes from multiple common carriers.
-You must specify if you are a business or a residence, if you require the driver to help you load the truck or if truck needs a liftgate at pickup site or destination, can a huge 53' trailer plus tractor get to both pickup and origin sites and if not, it is a "limited access" pickup and/or delivery site, etc. All these options affect the price, so you must disclose this to the carrier in advance or your price will change, perhaps dramatically, later.
+You must specify if you are a business or a residence, if you require the driver to help you load the truck, or if the truck needs a liftgate at the pickup site or destination, can a huge 53' trailer plus tractor get to both pickup and origin sites and if not, it is a "limited access" pickup and/or delivery site, etc. All these options affect the price, so you must disclose this to the carrier in advance or your price will change, perhaps dramatically, later.

-Goods Description - You need to fully disclose the description of the goods to your carrier/online freight broker, new or used, what it is and it's function, and ask them (your carrier, 3PL website/online freight broker) to get you a list of potential National Motor Freight Classification numbers.
+Goods Description - You need to fully disclose the description of the goods to your carrier/online freight broker, new or used, what it is and its function, and ask them (your carrier, 3PL website/online freight broker) to get you a list of potential National Motor Freight Classification numbers.
 Note Personal Effects or Goods or Used anything are subject to special rules and not all carriers carry such items.
 Disclose now or pay even more later is the general rule so ALWAYS DISCLOSE.
 Each NMFC number corresponds to a specific class or a specific class and density - so you must know the density of your product (Weight/Volume or LBS/Cubic Foot).
 The most conservative way to do this is to pick the NMFC number which both is most specific in matching the description of your goods and matches the density of what you are shipping and the specific packaging the NMFC describes for the product.
 Understand that:

 Bill of Lading (BOL) - Your freight broker will generate for you the BOL from the details you give and are responsible for - be extremely careful to review and make sure you understand and demand they revise if you feel it is necessary to protect yourself.
 It is a legal document.
-Know also that you are subject to the Tariff - the LTL Carrier's Tariff - which is a huge document which says basically if you make a mistake you will pay a severe up-charge on the shipment - you can read the entire tariff of the carrier you selected if you like, ask the online broker to forward to you.
+Know also that you are subject to the Tariff - the LTL Carrier's Tariff - which is a huge document that says basically if you make a mistake you will pay a severe up-charge on the shipment - you can read the entire tariff of the carrier you selected if you like, ask the online broker to forward to you.

 Be careful with LTL truckloads with shipments approaching 230 cubic feet or higher as maximum capacity rules can apply (i.e. higher shipping prices).